- Knowledge Base

 Available with any of the following subscriptions, except where noted:

-To prioritize the contacts and companies in your CRM, you can build custom lead scores based on contact or company actions or properties.
-Scores assign values to leads so you can evaluate which contacts or companies are likely to become customers.
+To prioritize the contacts, companies, and deals in your CRM, you can build custom lead scores based on record actions or properties.
+Scores assign values to leads so you can evaluate which contacts, companies, or deals are likely to become customers or close.
 When you create a lead score, it evaluates records based on criteria and sets values for a corresponding score property.
-You can use score properties in other HubSpot tools such as lists, workflows, or reports.
+You can use lead score properties in other HubSpot tools such as segments, workflows, or reports.

 Types of scores

-You can create the following types of lead scores for contacts and companies:
+You can create the following types of lead scores:

-- Engagement scores: qualify records based on their actions and interactions, such as visiting your website, subscribing to your newsletter, clicking a CTA, or opening a marketing email.
-For contacts, engagement scores evaluate a contact's actions.
-For companies, engagement scores evaluate a company's associated contacts' actions.
-Learn how to create an engagement score.
+- Engagement scores (contacts and companies only): qualify records based on their actions and interactions, such as visiting your website, subscribing to your newsletter, clicking a CTA, or opening a marketing email.
+Learn how to set engagement score criteria.

-- Fit scores: qualify records based on their demographic information through property values, such as their age, job title, company size, or annual revenue.
-Learn how to create a fit score.
+- Fit scores (contacts and companies only): qualify records based on their demographic information through property values, such as their age, job title, company size, or annual revenue.
+Learn how to set fit score criteria.

-- Combined scores (Enterprise only): qualify records based on engagement criteria and fit criteria.
+- Combined scores (contacts, companies, and deals): qualify records based on engagement criteria and fit criteria.
 These scores populate a combined score value that looks at both actions and demographic information, as well as individual engagement and fit scores if you also want to look at them separately.
-Learn how to create a combined score.

 How scores are calculated

 Scores are calculated based on the criteria you set for event and property rules in score groups.
 Each score must have at least one score group, but you can include multiple groups that add up to the total score.
-You can set limits for the maximum total score as well as the maximum score in each group.
+You can set a limit for the maximum total score, but can also set maximum scores for each group to weigh groups of criteria or events differently.
+For example, you could limit points for a group of awareness events, such as page visits, and allow more points for a group of conversion events, such as sales form submissions and meetings.

 To better understand the different score limits and values: